U.S. pauses use of J&J vaccine over rare blood clots, rollout delayed in Europe | Health

 He expressed concern that the pause could increase hesitancy to get vaccinated.
 The FDA said there had been one reported death from the rare blood clotting condition among recipients of the J&J vaccine, while another person was in a critical condition.

-The White House said appointments to receive the J&J shot were being rescheduled across the country to the other vaccine options.
-"We have more than enough supply of Pfizer and Moderna vaccines to continue the current pace of about 3 million shots per day, and that puts us well on pace to meet the President’s goal of 200 million shots by his first 100 days in office," White House COVID-19 coordinator Jeff Zients told a briefing.
+The White House said appointments to receive the J&J shot were being rescheduled across the country to the other two authorized vaccines, and that there was enough supply of Pfizer and Moderna shots to hit President Joe Biden's goal of administering 200 million shots during his first 100 days in office.
+"There's enough vaccine - that is basically 100% unquestionable - for every single, solitary American," Biden told reporters.

 BALANCE OF RISKS J&J's vaccine rollout has been limited by production issues.
 As of April 13, 7.2 million doses of the J&J vaccine had been administered in the United States compared with 185 million of the other two.